KanoComputing/kano-os-recovery/README.md

 BOARD 10 RXD => BOARD 8 TXD
 ```

-On the debugger Rpi board, either install a serial console program like `minicom`, or call `sudo screen /dev/ttyAMA01`.
+4) On the debugger Rpi board, either install a serial console program like `minicom`, or call `sudo screen /dev/ttyAMA01`.
+5) Make sure that both RPIs have the option `enable_uart=1` on their config.txt files.